Roots | What is the function of roots, Types, Example

-Hello, friends today we will read in this article what is the root and What is the function of roots, so let’s start without wasting time.
+Hello, friends.
+Today, we will read in this article what the Root is and what the function of roots is, so let’s start without wasting time.

 What are flowering plants?